Release Notes

 4. License

-There are two ways to pass it to Robot:
+There are a number of ways to pass it to Robot:

-3. Solutions integrating Robot into 3rd party Java frameworks and/or applications may specify the license key path or a list of semicolon separated paths through the robot.licenseServer system property (since v4.4).
+4. Solutions integrating Robot into 3rd party Java frameworks and/or applications may specify the license key path or a list of semicolon separated paths through the robot.licenseServer system property.
 It must be done before the ApplicationSupport class gets instantiated.
 This option is available since v4.4.

 Example: